 If this article talks to you, do leave a comment with your thoughts.

 P.S.
-To hear more about the most powerful lessons that cancer taught me, you can book me to speak at your event (or indeed on my pre-cancer topics of career confidence and work-life balance).
+To hear more about the most powerful lessons that cancer taught me, book me to speak at your event (just as happy to talk about my pre-cancer topics of career confidence and work-life balance).